 A Caveat

-This process requires that teachers actually be able to create a lesson plan.
-In the past year and a half, I’ve become aware that many teachers are quite weak in these skills due to a number of factors (such as pre-packaged curriculum they are required to use).
+This process requires that teachers are able to create a lesson plan.
+In the few years, I’ve become aware that many teachers are quite weak in these skills due to a number of factors (such as pre-packaged curriculum they are required to use).

 When I’ve asked teachers for lesson plans, many times I’ve received lists of tasks.
 That’s not a plan.